The Good Earth (film): Production

 The film's budget was $2.8 million and took three years to make.
+The film shoot itself took a year and five months and included 5,500 extras.
 A 500 acre farm in Porter Ranch, California, was transformed into a replica of Chinese farmland for the film.

 The movie script was more sympathetic to China than the novel had been.
 Wang Lung's son was now a representative of modern China who goes to university and leads the villagers.
 The family is a wholesome affectionate unit, even the uncle who in the novel exploits Wang Lung, and the sexual aspect of Lotus is played down.
 The Hays office, which supervised each Hollywood script, demanded more than twenty rewrites to eliminate what it found offensive.
 Before Herbert Stothart and Edward Ward were engaged to provide the music, negotiations took place with Austrian composer Arnold Schoenberg, who is known to have made some musical sketches for the score before the plan fell through.

 Pearl Buck intended the film to be cast with all Chinese or Chinese-American actors.
 Irving Thalberg also envisioned casting only Chinese actors, but had to concede that American audiences were not ready for such a film.
 According to Variety, Anna May Wong had been suggested for the role of O-Lan, but the Hays Code anti-miscegenation rules required Paul Muni's character's wife to be played by a white actress.
 Some confusion has resulted because the Production Code of the Motion Picture Producers and Distributors of America, Inc., 1930–1934 stated only that "miscegenation (sex relationship between the white and black races) is forbidden".
 Chinese-American actress Soo Yong, in fact, was cast as the Chinese aunt who was married to the uncle played by Caucasian actor Walter Connolly.
 MGM offered Wong the role of Lotus, but she refused, stating, "You're asking me – with Chinese blood – to do the only unsympathetic role in the picture featuring an all-American cast portraying Chinese characters."
 Many of the characters were played by white actors made to look Asian through yellowface, make-up techniques developed by Jack Dawn and used for the first time in this film.
 Others in the supporting cast were Chinese American actors.